 Falsifying account statements

-Stockbrokers must conduct themselves in accordance with the New York Stock Exchange’s (NYSE) Know Your Customer rule, which states that a broker is obliged to gather essential information about each client before making investment recommendations.
+Stockbrokers are required to make suitable recommendations to their clients, taking into account the age, health and financial sophistication, or lack thereof, of their clients.
+Stockbrokers and financial advisors must conduct themselves in accordance with the New York Stock Exchange’s (NYSE) Know Your Customer rule, which states that a broker is obliged to gather essential information about each client before making investment recommendations.
 If a broker recommends a securities transaction that is inconsistent with the client’s financial goals, he or she has violated the NYSE rule and may be held liable for securities fraud.

-In addition to handling cases in over 30 states, we have also handled cases against U.S. broker-dealers offices located in Venezuela, Chile, Colombia, the United Kingdom and the Channel Islands.
-Please call 561-391-1900 or fill out the form on our contact us page.
+In addition to handling cases Nationwide, we have also handled cases against U.S. broker-dealers offices for clients residing in Canada, Kuala Lumpar France, Mexico, Costa Rica, Argentina, Venezuela, Chile, Colombia, the United Kingdom and the Channel Islands.